ilikepizza107/braacket-bulk-add/README.md

 # Braacket Bulk Add

 Bulk import tournaments into [Braacket](https://braacket.com).
-Supports both Challonge and Smash.gg brackets.
+Supports both Challonge and Start.gg brackets.

 There is no Braacket API, so this automates a headless browser that clicks through adding tournaments.
 It takes about 40 seconds per tournament.